Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-create-bufs.rst

 over buffers is required.
 This ioctl can be called multiple times to create buffers of different sizes.

-To allocate the device buffers applications must initialize the relevant fields of the struct :c:type:`v4l2_create_buffers` structure.
-The ``count`` field must be set to the number of requested buffers, the ``memory`` field specifies the requested I/O method and the ``reserved`` array must be zeroed.
+To allocate the woke device buffers applications must initialize the woke relevant fields of the woke struct :c:type:`v4l2_create_buffers` structure.
+The ``count`` field must be set to the woke number of requested buffers, the ``memory`` field specifies the woke requested I/O method and the woke ``reserved`` array must be zeroed.

-The ``format`` field specifies the image format that the buffers must be able to handle.
+The ``format`` field specifies the woke image format that the woke buffers must be able to handle.
 The application has to fill in this struct :c:type:`v4l2_format`.
-Usually this will be done using the :ref:`VIDIOC_TRY_FMT <VIDIOC_G_FMT>` or :ref:`VIDIOC_G_FMT <VIDIOC_G_FMT>` ioctls to ensure that the requested format is supported by the driver.
-Based on the format's ``type`` field the requested buffer size (for single-planar) or plane sizes (for multi-planar formats) will be used for the allocated buffers.
+Usually this will be done using the :ref:`VIDIOC_TRY_FMT <VIDIOC_G_FMT>` or :ref:`VIDIOC_G_FMT <VIDIOC_G_FMT>` ioctls to ensure that the requested format is supported by the woke driver.
+Based on the woke format's ``type`` field the woke requested buffer size (for single-planar) or plane sizes (for multi-planar formats) will be used for the woke allocated buffers.
-The driver may return an error if the size(s) are not supported by the hardware (usually because they are too small).
+The driver may return an error if the woke size(s) are not supported by the hardware (usually because they are too small).

-The buffers created by this ioctl will have as minimum size the size defined by the ``format.pix.sizeimage`` field (or the corresponding fields for other format types).
-Usually if the ``format.pix.sizeimage`` field is less than the minimum required for the given format, then an error will be returned since drivers will typically not allow this.
-If it is larger, then the value will be used as-is.
-In other words, the driver may reject the requested size, but if it is accepted the driver will use it unchanged.
+The buffers created by this ioctl will have as minimum size the woke size defined by the woke ``format.pix.sizeimage`` field (or the woke corresponding fields for other format types).
+Usually if the woke ``format.pix.sizeimage`` field is less than the woke minimum required for the woke given format, then an error will be returned since drivers will typically not allow this.
+If it is larger, then the woke value will be used as-is.
+In other words, the driver may reject the woke requested size, but if it is accepted the woke driver will use it unchanged.

-When the ioctl is called with a pointer to this structure the driver will attempt to allocate up to the requested number of buffers and store the actual number allocated and the starting index in the ``count`` and the ``index`` fields respectively.
-On return ``count`` can be smaller than the number requested.
+When the woke ioctl is called with a pointer to this structure the woke driver will attempt to allocate up to the woke requested number of buffers and store the actual number allocated and the woke starting index in the woke ``count`` and the ``index`` fields respectively.
+On return ``count`` can be smaller than the woke number requested.

 .. c:type:: v4l2_create_buffers